wazo-platform/wazo-doc/source/getting_started/getting_started.rst

 This section will show you how to create a user with a SIP line.
 This simple use case covers what a lot of people need to start using a phone.
 You can use these steps for connectinhg a softphone, a Linksys PAP2 or a SIP phone via the web interface.

-This tutorial doesn't cover how to automatically provision a supported device.
-For this, you must refer to the :ref:`provisionning section. <intro-provisioning>`
+This tutorial doesn't cover how to automatically provision a :ref:`supported device
+<official-devices>`.
+For this, you must refer to the :ref:`provisionning
+section. <intro-provisioning>`

 We first need to log into the XiVO web interface.
 The web interface is where you can administer the whole system.